Eric Clapton: Early life

 Clapton received an acoustic Hoyer guitar, made in Germany, for his thirteenth birthday, but the inexpensive steel-stringed instrument was difficult to play and he briefly lost interest.
 Two years later he picked it up again and started playing consistently.
-Clapton was influenced by blues music from an early age, and practised long hours to learn the chords of blues music by playing along to the records.
-He preserved his practice sessions using his portable Grundig reel-to-reel tape recorder, listening to them over and over until satisfied.
+He was influenced by blues music from an early age, and practised long hours learning the chords of blues music by playing along to the records.
+He preserved his practice sessions using his portable Grundig reel-to-reel tape recorder, listening to them over and over until he was satisfied.

-In 1961, after leaving Hollyfield School in Surbiton, Clapton studied at the Kingston College of Art but was expelled at the end of the academic year because his focus had remained on music rather than art.
+In 1961, after leaving Hollyfield School in Surbiton, he studied at the Kingston College of Art but was expelled at the end of the academic year because his focus had remained on music rather than art.
 His guitar playing was sufficiently advanced that, by the age of 16, he was getting noticed.
 Around this time, he began busking around Kingston, Richmond, and the West End.

-In 1962, Clapton started performing as a duo with fellow blues enthusiast Dave Brock in pubs around Surrey.
-When he was 17 years old, Clapton joined his first band, an early British R&B group, the Roosters, whose other guitarist was Tom McGuinness.
-He stayed with this band from January until August 1963.
-In October of that year, Clapton did a seven-gig stint with Casey Jones & the Engineers.
+In 1962, he started performing as a duo with fellow blues enthusiast Dave Brock in pubs around Surrey.
+When he was 17, he joined his first band, an early British R&B group, the Roosters, whose other guitarist was Tom McGuinness.
+He stayed with them from January until August 1963.
+In October of that year, he performed a seven-gig stint with Casey Jones and the Engineers.